-For children, I tend to work with a shutter of minimum 1/320...minimum.
+For children, I tend to work with a shutter of minimum 1/320…minimum.
 If you can go as high as 1/1000, all the better, particularly if they are running around.

-From an AF perspective, skip the face/eye tracking and go straight for the smallest zone.
-The highest AF settings are the best.
+From an AF perspective, skip the face/eye tracking unless they are stationary and go straight for the fastest AF setting you have, whether it’s smallest zone or single point.

 Fujifilm X-T2 – XF50-140mmF2.8 @ 80mm – 1/500s – f2 – ISO1000